mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 <details>
-    <summary>Colliders</summary>
+    <summary>Colliders (click the arrow)</summary>
     Colliders seem to play games with our intuitions because it's hard to accept that two independent variables can become dependent when conditioned on a third variable's value.
     A simple example: my cat occasionally triggers the house alarm when she plays inside and in rare instances a burglar breaking into my home would also trigger the alarm.
 Assume that no other factors trigger the alarm, and my cat's behaviour is independent from the burglar's.
 When the alarm's on, I usually think it's because of my cat so I don't panic.
 But, if I have left the cat at my friends' while I am on holiday, and my neighbour calls me because the alarm is on, I will think of a burglary...
 In other words, if I don't know the state of the alarm, then the two causal factors are independent, i.e. knowing that the cat's not at home tells me nothing about a potential thief.
 But, conditioned on the alarm ringing, knowing that the cat's away increases the probability of a burglary.
 That is, holding the collider at the value "on" allows the "cat" information to flow through and to influence my belief about "burglar".
 </details>
 <b>

-If C is observed, then holding both C and B constant (Query 3) allows only the direct effect to propagate, so this query answers the same question as Query 1.
+If C is observed, then holding both C and B constant (Query 3) allows only the direct effect to propagate, so this query also tells us if there is discrimination.

 {% include mediation/mediation_analysis31_p3.html %}